RoozerXC/RoozerXC/README.md

 # *About me*
 Hey lol, my name is Roozy/Roozer.
-I'm usually very demotivated, but I sometimes work on [Casbah](https://github.com/RoozerXC/Casbah) and [Hate is Peace](HateIsPeace/Design.md), as well as tinker with old stuff and listen to a bunch of music (my favorite band is Falling in Reverse btw).
+I'm usually very demotivated, but I sometimes work on [Casbah](https://github.com/RoozerXC/Casbah) and [Hate is Peace](HateIsPeace/Design.md), as well as tinker with old stuff and listen to a bunch of rock and metal music (my favorite band is Falling in Reverse btw).
 I also compose music and plan to be a vocalist in the future

 # *Specs*
 - ### *HP Compaq 8200 Elite Convertible Minitower PC*